MoonTeamsDevs/Welcome/README.md

 # Welcome
-- Plugin for Minecraft Bedrock Edition using PocketMine-MP software.
-Welcome plugin, welcome the new player by typing the command /welcome!
+- Plugin for Minecraft Bedrock Edition using `PocketMine-MP software`.
+Welcome plugin, welcome the new player by typing the command **/welcome**!
 And give him a reward for his politeness!

 # Command